Generating Images with 3D Annotations Using Diffusion Models

 Secondly, the visual prompts should be compact and concise, enabling diffusion models to comprehend and effectively process them.
 Utilizing overly complex visual prompts, such as the vertices and meshes of a CAD model, would prove impractical and unfeasible for the diffusion models to handle efficiently.
 Therefore, it is crucial to strike a balance and employ visual prompts that are both informative and manageable within the diffusion model framework.

 To satisfy the aforementioned requirements, our proposed approach involves generating visual prompts through graphics-based rendering.
-We leverage 3D Computer Aided Design (CAD) models, which can be easily obtained from existing 3D shape repositories such as ShapeNet~\cite{Chang2015ShapeNet} and Objaverse~\cite{Deitke2022Objaverse}.
-Then, we render the CAD models from diverse viewpoints and distances, compute edge maps based on the rendered images and utilize these edge maps as visual prompts.
+We leverage 3D Computer Aided Design (CAD) models, which can be easily obtained from existing 3D shape repositories such as ShapeNet, Objaverse, and Objaverse-XL.
+Then, we render the CAD models from diverse viewpoints and distances, compute edge maps based on the rendered images, and utilize these edge maps as visual prompts.
 This approach enables us to encapsulate the necessary information regarding the 3D geometry structure of the objects.
 The rendered images provide essential details such as the viewing directions and distances, facilitating explicit control over the 3D structure during the generation of images.
 By extracting edge maps, we create compact visual prompts that are suitable for integration within diffusion models.
 In the following, we will elaborate on the detailed steps.